Danish grammar: Articles

+Danish has indefinite and definite articles (kendeord) functioning as determiners.
+The indefinite article is placed before a noun and takes the forms en (common gender) and et (neuter) depending on the noun.
+These forms are identical (in writing) to the numeral meaning one.
+Definiteness is only marked with an article placed before the noun when the noun has other preceding modifiers (e.g. adjectives), and the definite article then has the forms den (common), det (neuter) and de (plural).
+When lacking preceding modifiers, nouns are marked as definite with the definite suffixes -en (common), -et (neuter), -(e)ne (plural).

 Pronouns

-The personal pronouns in Danish has three cases: nominative, oblique (accusative and dative), and possessive (or genitive).
+Personal pronouns in Danish have three cases: nominative, oblique (accusative and dative), and possessive (or genitive).
 The nominative form is used when the pronoun is used as an unmodified subject, while the oblique form is used anywhere else: as direct and indirect object of verbs, prepositional complement, subject predicate, part of coordinated subject, or with following modifiers (such as der 'there' and prepositional phrases).